 - Post a non-discriminatory statement that equal service will be provided to all clients regardless of age, sex, race, gender identity, gender expression, sexual orientation and religion.

-- Consider displaying LGBTQ welcoming symbols such as the rainbow flag.
+- Consider displaying LGBTQ+ welcoming symbols such as the trans flag and rainbow flag.

 - Teachers calling their classes to attention by saying “OK boys and girls;” or